-A trophy is awarded to the winner of the soccer tournament in each of the individual size classes (physical competition only).
+A trophy is awarded to the winner, second and third place of the soccer tournament in each of the individual size classes (physical competition only).
+The winner of the consolation bracket might be awarded a certificate.
 In case there are two divisions, trophies are only awarded to the teams of division A. Teams of Division B might be awarded certificates.